Are You Ready For the Return of Abercrombie & Fitch?

 As it turns out, I wasn't wrong for having mixed feelings about Abercrombie.
 The brand found itself in hot water a few years ago when former CEO Mike Jeffries made some pretty deplorable body-shaming comments.
 The company is under new leadership now, though — its new CEO Fran Horowitz hails from sister store Hollister — and is making a marked attempt to turn its reputation around with new, inclusive product offerings.
 Revisiting the website recently (because, you know, it's still a pandemic and I'm not ready to head to the mall quite yet), it was instantly apparent that the brand is taking itself in a fresh direction that's long overdue.

-When I scoped out Abercrombie & Fitch, I didn't find the high-school-targeted retailer that made clothes for one (objectively small) body type.
+When I scoped out A&F online, I didn't find the high-school-targeted retailer that made clothes for one (objectively small) body type.
 Instead, I found a very stylish collection of items that a millennial woman such as myself could turn to for casual, business, and semiformal occasions, all in a wide range of sizes.
 These clothes are not just for "skinny" people as the ex-CEO once claimed (I actually shuddered writing this) — they're clothes for all body types, and in sizes that actually reflect that.

 "This is a new age for Abercrombie, and there's so much more to come."

 Over the past year, I've tested out a variety of A&F's offerings, both during the cold- and warm-weather seasons.
 Overall, I'm impressed by the quality: the sweaters are thick and warm, the dresses are well-tailored, and the paper-bag shorts are hands down the best shorts I have ever worn — true story.